Low-temperature Sampling on Sparse Random Graphs: Remaining proofs for Theorem

 Using standard monotonicity arguments (see e.g. \cite[Appendix B]{Galanis_Goldberg_Smolarova_2024}), we can see that conditional on \(\hat X_t\) having not ignored any update by time \(t\) (call this event \(\Ec_{\leq t}\)), \(\hat X_t \subseteq X_t\subseteq X_t^v\).
 This gives us, that conditional on \(\Ec_{\leq t}\), whenever \(X_t\) and \('\hat X_t\) disagree on \(e\), then also \(\hat X_t\) and \(X_t^v\) disagree on \(e\).
 With some arithmetic (for details see e.g. the proof of Theorem 1 in \cite{Galanis_Goldberg_Smolarova_2024}), we obtain that

-The first term can be bound using the Theorem~\ref{thm:phase-transition}(ii) -- noting that the probability that an update would be ignored is at most the probability that the current state has \(\geq\frac{9\eta}{10}|E_C|\) out-edges, which is whp \(\leq \emm^{-n}\) (for all \(d\) and \(q\) large enough).
+The first term can be bound using the Theorem~\ref{thm:phase-transition}(ii) -- noting that the probability that an update would be ignored is at most the probability that the current state has \(\geq\frac{9\eta}{10}|E_C|\) out-edges, which is w.h.p. \(\leq \emm^{-n}\) (for all \(d\) and \(q\) large enough).
 Thus the first term is \(\emm^{-\Omega(n)}\).
 The second term is exactly the WSM within the ordered phase, and provided that \(q\) is sufficiently large, it is at most \(\tfrac{1}{n^2}\).

 The second term is the TV-distance between the wired Glauber on the ball after \(T\) steps and its stationary distribution.
 By Lemma~\ref{lem:wired-mixing}, after \(T_v = O(n^{5A\log q/d})\) updates within the ball \(B_r(v)\), \(||X_t^v-\pi_{B_r^+(v)}||_\TV\leq \tfrac{1}{n^{3}}\) (note that \(\log (n^3) = O(n^{A\log q/d})\)).
 Using standard Chernoff bounds, if we take \(T \geq 30 T_v \frac{|E_C|}{|E_G(B_r(v))|}\), the probability that less than \(T_v\) updates were made in \(B_r(v)\) within \(T\) steps is \(\leq \emm^{-\Omega(\log^3 n)} = O(1/n^3)\).